Tracking and Reporting

 How Do I Reconcile a Disbursement?

-From the Payments Portal, you can compare a total withdrawal amount against incoming transactions to reconcile each withdrawal total within your personal accounting.
+From the Payments Portal, you can compare a total withdrawal amount against incoming transactions to reconcile each withdrawal total within your bank account.

 Methods for reconciling a Disbursement: